LivingLogic/LivingLogic.Python.xist/docs/UL4_Methods.rst

 Templates
 =========

-Templates have the following method.
+Templates have the following method:

 ``renders(...)``